maelstrom-software/maelstrom/README.md

 * **It's fast.** In most cases, Maelstrom is faster than `cargo test`, even without using clustering.
-Maelstrom’s test-per-process model is inherently slower than `pytest`’s shared-process model, but Maelstrom provides test isolation at a low performance cost
+Maelstrom’s test-per-process model is inherently slower than `pytest`’s shared-process model, but Maelstrom provides test isolation at a low performance cost.

 While our focus thus far has been on running tests, Maelstrom's underlying job execution system is general-purpose.
 We provide a command